abelgacem/topix-jk-site-it/docs/list/jekyll/README.md

 - {{ site.data.project_description.jekyll_description }}

 # Purpose
-- locally build and test a Jekyll website before pushing it to Github.
+- locally build and test a website before pushing it to Github.

 # Contributors